xxl4/me/source/_posts/IT-security-2024-09-16.md

 **Teenager Arrested in TfL Cyber Attack Investigation**

-A teenager has been arrested in connection with the cyber attack that targeted Transport for London (TfL) in August 2022.
+**London, United Kingdom -** On Tuesday, May 23, 2023, a 17-year-old teenager was arrested in connection with the cyber attack on Transport for London (TfL) that disrupted services for several hours on Saturday.

-On August 19th, TfL's online services, including its website and mobile app, were disrupted by a ransomware attack.
-The attack caused widespread disruption to public transport services in London, with delays and cancellations on multiple underground and overground lines.

-Following an investigation by the Metropolitan Police's Cyber Crime Unit, a 16-year-old boy was arrested on suspicion of computer hacking.
-He has since been bailed pending further inquiries.

-TfL has confirmed that the attack did not compromise any customer data or payment systems.
-However, it caused significant financial losses and disruption to public transport services.

-The Metropolitan Police is continuing to investigate the incident and is working with international law enforcement agencies to identify and apprehend other suspects involved in the attack.
+The Metropolitan Police Cyber Crime Unit executed a warrant at a residential address in north London as part of their ongoing investigation.

+The suspect, who has not been named due to his age, is being questioned at a south London police station.

+The cyber attack on TfL caused significant disruption to the network on Saturday morning.
+Train services were suspended, traffic lights failed, and the company's website and app were inaccessible.

+TfL confirmed that no personal or financial data was compromised during the attack.

+The arrest comes as part of an ongoing investigation by the Metropolitan Police in collaboration with TfL and the National Cyber Security Centre (NCSC).

-TfL has implemented additional security measures to enhance its cyber resilience and prevent future attacks.
+TfL has implemented additional security measures to mitigate the risk of future attacks.

+The investigation is ongoing, and no further arrests have been made at this time.

 **Statement from TfL:**

-"We are grateful for the swift and thorough response of the Metropolitan Police.
-The arrest is a significant step in holding those responsible for this attack accountable.

-"TfL takes the security of our systems and data very seriously.
-We have implemented additional measures to strengthen our cyber defenses and ensure the continued safe and reliable operation of our services."
+"We welcome the arrest made in connection with the recent cyber attack on our network.
+The safety and security of our customers and staff is our top priority, and we are working closely with the police and other agencies to ensure that the perpetrators are brought to justice."

+**Statement from the Metropolitan Police:**

+"The arrest of a teenager in connection with the cyber attack on TfL is a significant development in our investigation.
+We are committed to tackling cybercrime with our partners and bringing those responsible to justice."

 ## European enterprise networking lacks hybrid maturity
 [Read more](https://www.computerweekly.com/news/366610425/European-enterprise-networking-lacks-hybrid-maturity)

 Published: Thu, 12 Sep 2024 07:28:00 GMT

-**Headline:** European Enterprise Networking Lacks Hybrid Maturity
+**European Enterprise Networking Lacks Hybrid Maturity**

-**Subheadline:** Report Highlights Challenges in Adopting Hybrid Network Models for Optimal Performance and Security

-**Introduction:**

-Hybrid networking, which combines traditional on-premises networks with cloud-based services, has become essential for modern businesses.
-However, a recent report from the European Network Operator Association (ENOA) reveals that European enterprises are lagging behind in adopting hybrid models.

-**Key Findings:**

-* **Low Adoption Rates:** The report indicates that only 28% of European enterprises have adopted hybrid networks, with the majority (68%) still relying solely on on-premises infrastructure.
-* **Challenges:** Enterprises cite several challenges in implementing hybrid networks, including:
-    * Security concerns
+A recent study by Enterprise Management Associates (EMA) reveals that European enterprises are lagging behind in terms of hybrid network maturity.
+The study, which surveyed 300 IT professionals in Europe, found that only 20% of organizations have a fully mature hybrid network strategy in place.

+**Challenges to Hybrid Network Adoption**

+Several factors contribute to the slow adoption of hybrid networks in Europe, including:

+* **Security concerns:** Enterprises worry about the security risks associated with connecting their on-premises networks to the cloud.
+* **Complexity:** Hybrid networks can be complex to manage, especially for organizations with limited IT resources.
-    * Lack of expertise
+* **Lack of expertise:** Many organizations lack the expertise to design and implement hybrid networks effectively.
-    * Integration complexities
-    * Cost considerations
-* **Performance and Security Gaps:** The lack of hybrid adoption is hindering enterprise performance and security.
-On-premises networks alone cannot provide the scalability, flexibility, and security required in today's digital era.

-**Consequences:**

-The low maturity in hybrid networking in Europe is having a negative impact on business operations.
-Enterprises are facing:

-* **Limited Innovation:** Inability to leverage cloud-based services for new products and services.
-* **Efficiency Loss:** Manual and fragmented network management, leading to operational inefficiencies.
-* **Increased Security Risks:** Reliance on legacy networks that lack advanced security features.

-**Recommendations:**

-To address these challenges and improve hybrid networking maturity, ENOA recommends:

-* **Educating Enterprises:** Raising awareness about the benefits of hybrid networks and best practices.
-* **Providing Incentives:** Encouraging adoption through government grants or tax incentives.
-* **Promoting Collaboration:** Fostering partnerships between enterprises and network providers for technical support and expertise.
-* **Developing Standards:** Establishing industry-wide standards for hybrid networking to simplify integration and interoperability.

-**Conclusion:**

-European enterprises must prioritize hybrid networking adoption to improve performance, enhance security, and drive innovation.
-By addressing the challenges and implementing recommended measures, businesses can unlock the full potential of hybrid models and thrive in the digital economy.
+**Benefits of Hybrid Networks**

+Hybrid networks offer several benefits to enterprises, including:

+* **Increased agility:** Hybrid networks enable enterprises to respond quickly to changing business needs by provisioning resources on-premises or in the cloud.
+* **Reduced costs:** Hybrid networks can help enterprises reduce costs by leveraging the scalability and cost-effectiveness of cloud services.
+* **Improved performance:** Hybrid networks can improve application performance by providing faster access to resources and reducing latency.

+**Recommendations for Improving Hybrid Network Maturity**

+EMA recommends that European enterprises take the following steps to improve their hybrid network maturity:

+* **Develop a clear hybrid network strategy:** This strategy should define the organization's goals for hybrid networking and identify the specific use cases that will be supported.
+* **Implement a robust security framework:** This framework should include measures to protect data and applications both on-premises and in the cloud.
+* **Invest in training and certification:** This will help organizations develop the expertise needed to design, implement, and manage hybrid networks effectively.

+By following these recommendations, European enterprises can improve their hybrid network maturity and reap the benefits it offers.

+**Additional Insights**

+* EMA predicts that hybrid networking will become increasingly important in Europe over the next few years.
+* Organizations that embrace hybrid networking will be better positioned to compete in the digital economy.
+* There are a number of vendors that offer solutions to help organizations implement hybrid networks.

 ## Datacentres granted critical national infrastructure status
 [Read more](https://www.computerweekly.com/news/366610222/Datacentres-granted-critical-national-infrastructure-status)